abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 focus on this kind of steadiness.

 Steadiness requires patience.
-We need that patient quality of mind which is resilient and able to endure the different moods that come up—the highs of being exhilarated about the practice, and also the lows we inevitably experience.
+We need that patient quality of mind which is resilient and able to endure the different moods that come up---the highs of being exhilarated about the practice, and also the lows we inevitably experience.
 Moods oscillate like this; it's natural.
 So to achieve steadiness, patience must be applied along with effort.